SANet: A Semantic-aware Agentic AI Networking Framework for Cross-layer Optimization in 6G: Introduction

 So far, most research efforts have focused on multi-agent task planning and adaptation, ignoring the fact that the networking architecture plays a fundamental role in the effectiveness of AgentNet systems.
-In particular, a recent study has already suggested that AgentNet is in essence a new communication networking paradigm that focuses on the effective communication and seamless interaction between users and agents, as well as among diverse agents within a networked system\cite{xiao2025AgentNet}.
+In particular, a recent study has already suggested that AgentNet is in essence a new communication networking paradigm that focuses on effective communication and seamless interaction between users and agents, as well as among diverse agents within a networked system\cite{xiao2025AgentNet}.
 This is fundamentally different from the existing disjoint computation-communication architecture in which AI model-based modules are deployed as plugins or over-the-top applications to enhance the data transportation and delivery capabilities of a networking system.
-There is still a lack of a comprehensive framework that can automatically detect a user's semantic goal and self-orchestrate and coordinate the communication networking functions and model development of agents in a decentralized fashion to fulfill the identified goal.
+There is still a lack of a comprehensive framework that can automatically detect a user's semantic goal and self-orchestrate and coordinate the networking functions and model development of agents in a decentralized fashion to fulfill the identified goal.

-In this paper, we propose a semantic-aware AgentNet framework, called SANet, for cross-layer optimization.
-According to SANet, the user's semantic demand can be automatically detected, and the agent controller can directly select a set of agents deployed across multiple layers of a wireless system to collaboratively deploy models that address the sensed demand.
+In this paper, we propose a semantic-aware AgentNet framework called SANet for cross-layer optimization.
+According to SANet, the user's semantic demand can be automatically detected, and an agent controller can directly select a set of agents deployed across multiple layers of a wireless system to collaboratively deploy models that address the detected demand.
 In particular, the agent controller does not know the datasets, states, and final decisions of the agents, but can convert the recognized goal into a set of subtasks to be distributed to the agents.
-Each agent corresponds to a physical or logical entity composed of a single model or a set of models and action functions designed with certain objectives to meet a specific goal.
-Different agents can have different computational capabilities and are tailored to optimize different objectives, depending on their engagement with heterogeneous datasets and data modalities.
-This is fundamentally different from existing cross-layer optimization solutions, which require a manually crafted multilayer task separation and coordination scheme, as well as a carefully tailored objective for each separated task that aligns with the unique characteristics and goals of each specific layer.
+Each agent corresponds to a physical or logical entity composed of one or more models and action functions designed with certain objectives to meet a specific goal.
+Different agents can have different computational capabilities and aim to optimize different objectives, depending on their engagement with heterogeneous datasets and data modalities.
+This is fundamentally different from existing cross-layer optimization solutions, which require a manually crafted multilayer task separation and coordination scheme, as well as a carefully tailored objective for each separate task that aligns with the unique characteristics and goals of each layer.